I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_nic_switch_vf_parameters.md

 <div class="alert"><b>Note</b>  The Hyper-V child partition is also known as a virtual machine (VM).</div>
 <div> </div>

+`VMFriendlyName`

+An NDIS_VM_FRIENDLYNAME value that specifies the external name of the Hyper-V child partition that is attached to the VF.
+This member contains the user-friendly description of the partition.

+`NicName`

+An NDIS_SWITCH_NIC_NAME value that specifies the name of the virtual machine (VM)  network adapter.
+This member contains the user-friendly description of the network adapter.

+The VM network adapter is a virtual device that is exposed in the guest operating system that runs in a Hyper-V child partition.
+The VM network adapter teams with the VF network adapter to provide the hardware-based VF data path over the SR-IOV interface.

+For more information about the VF data path, see <a href="https://msdn.microsoft.com/0DC2327E-3A58-46BC-A3D6-3AFD24ABC901">SR-IOV VF Data Path</a>.

+`MacAddressLength`

+A USHORT value that specifies the length of the <b>PermanentMacAddress</b> and <b>CurrentMacAddress</b> members.

+`PermanentMacAddress`

+The permanent MAC address of the VF.
+This is the permanent MAC address for the VF network adapter that is exposed in the guest operating system.

+`CurrentMacAddress`

+The current MAC address of the VF.
+This is the current MAC address for the VF network adapter that is exposed in the guest operating system.

+`VFId`

+An NDIS_SRIOV_FUNCTION_ID value that specifies the unique identifier of the VF on the network adapter.

+`RequestorId`

+An NDIS_VF_RID that specifies the PCI Express (PCIe) Requestor ID (RID) of the VF.

 ## Remarks
 The  <b>NDIS_NIC_SWITCH_VF_PARAMETERS</b> structure is used in OID method requests of <a href="https://msdn.microsoft.com/library/windows/hardware/hh451814">OID_NIC_SWITCH_ALLOCATE_VF</a> and <a href="https://msdn.microsoft.com/library/windows/hardware/hh451824">OID_NIC_SWITCH_VF_PARAMETERS</a>.